Tripping The Rideau Canal

 The Rideau Canal was declared a UNESCO World Heritage Site in 2007.
 It is North America's oldest continuously operating canal system.

-The film covers the segment of the Rideau Canal from Manotick to Parliament Hill.
-There are occasional screen titles that provide information about where you are along the canal or about points of interest.
-The film incorporates some old footage of traffic along the canal in earlier times and some computer graphics showing how the locks operate.
+Trippiong the Rideau covers the segment of the Rideau Canal from Manotick just above Watson's Mill to Parliament Hill.
+The views are a mix of aerial and water level perspective.
+There are occasional screen titles indicating where you are along the canal or about points of interest.
+The film incorporates some old footage of traffic along the canal in earlier times, unrealized plans, and some computer graphics showing how the locks operate.

 - Watson's Mill in Manotick